ericbutera/amalgam/pkg/client/docs/DefaultAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiFeedsIdPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiFeedsIdPutRequest struct via the builder pattern

 Name | Type | Description  | Notes